Kernix13/vision-grid-express/README.md

 ### Bugs/Issues/Questions

 1. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.
 2. Should I add an option to remove all saved images?
-Otherwise, the user has to manually click "x" and confirm for each saved image
+Otherwise, the user has to manually click "x" and confirm for each saved image.
 3. Did I actually set a char limit for the editable blockquote of 115?
-I don't think I did.
+Check.

 ### Stretch or nice-to-haves

 1. **HOME**: Should I have a confirmation for the "clear all" button?
 2. **BOARD**: Consider using `srcset` for DOM images on different devices on for performance reasons
-3. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
+3. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
 <!-- 4.
 Add JSDoc comments?
 Yes, if I have time but not for every function! -->

 <!--